Counterfactual harm: Counterfactual reasoning is necessary for harm aversion

-In the previous sections we presented examples where maximizing the expected utility harms the user.
-However, these examples use specific utility functions and outcome distributions.
-They also assume the agent is an expected utility maximizer, rather than optimizing for some other (potentially less harmful) objective.
-In this section we extend our analysis to users with arbitrary utility functions and agents with arbitrary objectives to answer; when is maximizing the expected utility harmful?
-And is this problem unique to expected utility maximizers, or does it extend to (factual) objective functions in general?
+In the previous sections we saw examples where expected utility maximizers harm the user.
+However, these examples describe specific environments and utility functions, and assume the agent maximizes the expected utility instead of some other (potentially safer) objective.
+In this section we consider users with arbitrary utility functions and agents with arbitrary objectives to answer; when is maximizing the expected utility harmful?
+And are there other factual objective functions that can overcome this?

-Machine learning algorithms typically optimize factual objective functions, which can be expressed as the expected value of some real-valued function of the data $J$.
-Examples include the expected utility function ($J = U$), cost functions in statistical learning theory \citep{berger2013statistical}, and the cumulative discounted reward in reinforcement learning \citep{sutton2018reinforcement}.
+Factual objective functions can be expressed as the expected value of a real-valued function $J(a, x, y)$.
+Examples include the expected utility, cost functions \citep{berger2013statistical}, and the cumulative discounted reward \citep{sutton2018reinforcement}.
 Once $J$ is specified the optimal actions in environment $\mathcal M$ are given by,

-Note that while $\mathcal M$ appears in \eqref{eq: expected L} the expected value of $J$ can be estimated from data alone (i.e. from samples of the joint distribution of $X$ and $Y_a$) without knowledge of $\mathcal M$.
-In the following we relax our requirement that agent's have some fixed harm aversion $\lambda$, requiring only that they don't take needlessly harmful actions.
+Note that \eqref{eq: expected L} can be evaluated from data alone (i.e. from samples of the joint distribution of $A, X$ and $Y$) without knowledge of $\mathcal M$.
+In the following we relax our requirement that agents have some fixed harm aversion $\lambda$, requiring only that they don't take strictly harmful actions.